Rock of Ages (musical): Las Vegas (2012–2017)

-International Productions

-The musical has had various international productions including Mexico City, Panama City, Guatemala City, Germany, Malta, Quebec, Trois Rivières and Montreal.

-Switzerland (2019)

-In March 2019 it was announced that a production of Rock of Ages was to open in December 2019 at Le Théâtre, Emmen, Switzerland.

-Tenth Anniversary US National Tour & Off-Broadway Revival (2019)
+Tenth anniversary US national tour and off-Broadway revival (2019)

 In 2019, It was announced that Rock of Ages would celebrate its tenth anniversary by going on a North American Tour in the U.S. and Canada for the first time since 2011.
 An off-Broadway revival production premiered on June 19, 2019, at New World Stages.
 Originally slated for a 16-week run, the show became an open-ended production on November 13, 2019.
 The anniversary production off-Broadway featured Dot-Marie Jones as the first female Dennis.
 As of March 12, production was suspended through June 7, 2020, due to the COVID-19 pandemic.
 This suspension was extended and the show was closed permanently on June 7, 2021.

-Film
+Film adaptation

 The film rights for Rock of Ages were sold to Warner Bros. and New Line Cinema.
 The film is directed by Adam Shankman and was originally expected to begin production in the summer of 2010, but started shooting in May 2011, for a June 15, 2012, theatrical release.

 Tom Cruise plays Stacee Jaxx in the film.
 Shankman knew Cruise was in when he heard him during a voice lesson, confirming he "has a fantastic voice."
 Cruise sang five hours a day to prepare for his role.
 "It's this brilliant mashup, it seems, of Axl Rose, Keith Richards and Jim Morrison."
 Shankman said of Cruise's performance.

 On February 14, 2011, it was announced that Mary J. Blige had signed on to play Justice Charlier in the film.
 On March 3, 2011, it was confirmed that Julianne Hough would play the role of Sherrie.
 On March 6, 2011, it was confirmed that Alec Baldwin would play the role of Dennis Dupree.
 On March 24, 2011, it was announced that Paul Giamatti would be in the film, playing the manager of Stacee Jaxx.

 Constantine Maroulis, Broadway's original Drew, makes a cameo appearance in the film.
 Joel Hoekstra and David Gibbs also make appearances, as do Broadway producers Matt Weaver and Barry Habib.